The Cheriton School of Computer Science’s Software Engineering Research Group is comprised of two research subgroups —

-The University of Waterloo has one of the largest software engineering research groups in North America, with nine faculty whose primary research area is in software engineering, plus three to four faculty whose research overlaps with software engineering.
+The University of Waterloo has one of the largest software engineering research groups in North America, with nine faculty members whose primary research area is in software engineering, plus other faculty members whose research overlaps with software engineering.
 Together, our research activities cover a wide spectrum of problems of how to build, verify, modify, and maintain large, complex software systems.

-- Formal methods.
-Using mathematical formalisms to model and analyze software designs.
-(See Formal Methods Group)
+Using mathematical formalisms to model and analyze software designs (see Formal Methods Group)

 - Software tools and methodologies

 Studying industrial developers to identify problems they encounter in practice and finding new techniques to mitigate these difficulties.
 Past problems investigated include pragmatic reuse of code, code search, and change awareness.

 Investigating new models, theories and methods for the web that support emergent forms of digital media and connectivity, and component-based applications that are dynamic, evolutionary, mobile, and context-aware.
 The research includes dynamic services for asset-based geomatics, multi-agent approaches, model-driven software development and evolution, software quality, semantic and context-aware applications, novel databases for digital media, mobile event-based systems, mediated context-aware social media, and web-based user interfaces.